Who can apply for a curatorial seminar?

 When is the next curatorial seminar?

 The program takes place once a year, generally in June, and includes up to 12 participants.
-In response to the COVID-19 pandemic, Artis has temporarily postponed the Curatorial Seminar in Israel Program.
-We anticipate that the next next curatorial seminar will take place in Spring of 2022, but program dates are contingent on travel regulations worldwide.
-Please check the website and newsletter for updates.
+The next next curatorial seminar will take place in the Fall of 2022.
+Interested curators may email us about trip dates and applying to participate.

 What kind of preparation is required for the program?